SciPhi-AI/synthesizer/docs/source/api/main.rst

 - **URL**: ``/search``
 - **Method**: ``POST``
-- **Description**: This endpoint interacts with the Retriever module of the SciPhi codebase, allowing you to search for related documents based on the provided queries.
+- **Description**: This endpoint interacts with the Retriever module of the SciPhi-Infra codebase, allowing you to search for related documents based on the provided queries.

 **Request Body**:
   - ``queries``: A list of query strings for which related documents should be retrieved.